 Vijitha Kaduwela, CEO & Founder, Kavi Global

-Prior to his corporate career, at University of Arizona, Vijitha conducted fundamental research in Intelligent Vehicle Highway Systems funded by Federal Highways and California Department of Transportation.
-Vijitha received his MS degree in Systems Engineering from University of Arizona.
-He also received BS and MS degrees in Electrical Engineering from the Georgian Polytechnic Institute in Tbilisi, Georgia, a republic of former USSR.
+Vijitha conducted fundamental research in Intelligent Vehicle Highway Systems during his MS degree in Systems Engineering from University of Arizona.
+He also holds BS and MS degrees in Electrical Engineering from the Georgian Polytechnic Institute in Tbilisi, Georgia.

-Originally from Sri Lanka, Vijitha is fluent in Sinhala (one of the languages spoken in Sri Lanka), Russian and English.
-Vijitha loves to champion innovation and cherishes nurturing why-not thoughts at every level.
-An avid practitioner of Data Analytics, Vijitha is passionate about encouraging and operationalizing new ideas.
+An avid practitioner of Data Analytics, Vijitha is passionate about innovation, encouraging and operationalizing new ideas.
+Originally from Sri Lanka, Vijitha is fluent in Sinhala, Russian and English.
 Outside of work, he is an accomplished violinist with an extensive eastern and western classical music repertoire.

 Diego Klabjan, PhD, Professor, Northwestern University